 Additional modalities that reduce stress by stimulating the parasympathetic nervous system are CranioSacral Therapy, Acupuncture, Reiki, and Yoga, all available at The Ommani Center for Integrative Medicine.
 Call to make an appointment with one of our skilled practitioners: (262) 695-5311.

 ©October 2020Kalpana (Rose) M. Kumar M.D., CEO and Medical Director, The Ommani Center for Integrative Medicine, Pewaukee, WI. www.ommanicenter.com Author of 2nd Edition – Becoming Real: ReclaimingYour Health in Midlife 2014, Medial Press.
 She is currently accepting new patients-call 262.695.5311 for an appointment.
-During this time of COVID19 pandemic, she is offering both telephonic or in-person appointments for those people free of symptoms.
+During this time of the COVID19 pandemic, she is offering both telephonic or in-person appointments for those people free of symptoms.